| |

 Choose among:

-Colored cement tiles, which are extremely hardwearing and look great.
-(You’ll find pictures of both cement tiles and tomettes on the page about Provence Interiors).
+• Colored cement tiles, which are extremely hardwearing and look great.
+(You'll find pictures of both the cement tiles and the tomettes on the page about Provence Interiors).

-... poured concrete (above left).
-There are specialist companies that create wonderful stained concrete flooring – this is a rather modern (but also quite rustic) version of French country kitchen flooring, and a good choice if you have underfloor heating.
+• poured concrete (above left).
+There are specialist companies that create wonderful stained concrete flooring - this is a rather modern (but still rustic enough) version of French country kitchen flooring.
+Also a good choice if you have underfloor heating.

 (Return to Top)

-A curtain, hung from a metal rail along the worktop, can be a very easy and convenient way to create instant French country kitchen design.
+French country kitchen curtains, hung from the worktop (as in the illustrations above), can be a very easy and convenient way to create instant French country kitchen design.

-Even if you change nothing else about your current kitchen, these curtains will add a generous dose of ‘French Country’ flavor to it.
+Even if you changed nothing else in your current kitchen, this type of French country kitchen curtains would add bucketloads of 'French Country' flavor to your kitchen.

-- Provençal fabrics (for a few swatches, please refer to the Provence Interiors) chapter).
+• Provençal fabrics (for swatches, please refer to the Provence Interiors chapter).

-There is one drawback to curtains, and that is the dust they help spread around.
-If you’re prepared to deal with that, below-countertop curtains can be an easy and elegant feature of your French country kitchen design.
+There is one drawback to replacing cupboard doors with French country kitchen curtains: dust.
+Curtains allow it in, and they spread it around.
+If you're prepared to deal with that, below-countertop curtains are an easy, elegant feature of French country kitchen design.

-If you need ideas for color schemes, there’s a list on the French Country Kitchens page.
-In addition, check out the illustrations above for some more kitchen color ideas.
+If you need ideas for color schemes, there's a list on the French Country Kitchens page, and another, more comprehensive list on the page about French Country Colors.
+In addition, check out the illustrations above for some more kitchen color ideas!

 (Return to Top)